vpenso/vm-tools/docs/workflow.md

 >>> virsh-instance login lxdev03
 ```

-The above commands will change into the directory containing a specific virtual machine instance:
+Transparent to the user the above commands will change into the directory containing the specific virtual machine instance:

 ```bash
 # shorthand